Going over in July and looking for a place to stay, things to see and do.

 http://www.hostelz.com/hostel/7007-Yellow-Sub-Club-Hostel over 10 years ago

 There has been a response on Twitter from andywhittle

-art'hotel, very nice, right on the river bank almost 10 years ago
+art'hotel, very nice, right on the river bank over 10 years ago

 I think Andy was talking about this hotel: